yoppeh/ld2json/README.md

-# LD2JSON
+# LD2JSON / JSON2LD

 `ld2json` is a utility to convert a **Line-oriented Dataset** (LD) formatted document to JSON/JSONL.
 Input is taken from `stdin` and is written to `stdout`.
 Error and debug messages are written to `stderr`.
+You can specify an alternative input file on the command line: `ld2json input_filename`.
+You can also use the `-p` option to output a formatted JSON string.
+Of course, since JSONL is line-oriented, this option will result in an invalid JSONL file.

 Example: `cat test.ld | ./ld2json`